Required Courses in Electrical Engineering

 EE98.
 Introduction to Circuit Analysis Syllabus [PDF] (Section 01) Syllabus [PDF] (Section 02) Syllabus [PDF] (Section 3) Syllabus [PDF] (Section 4)

 Circuit laws and nomenclature, resistive circuits with D.C. sources, ideal operational amplifier, controlled sources, natural and complete response of first and second order circuits, steady-state sinusoidal analysis, and power calculations.
 Prerequisites: Engr 10 and Phys51 or 71.
 Corequisite: Math133A or Math 123 can be taken concurrently.
 3 units.

 EE102.
 Probability and Statistics in Electrical Engineering Syllabus [PDF]

 Fundamental concepts of probability.
 Random variables.
 Elements of statistics and simulations.
 Statistical analysis of uncertain data.
 System reliability.
 Statistical characterization of random signals.
 Noise models.
 Filtering of noisy signals.
 EE applications.
 Prerequisites: EE112 with a grade of C or better.
 3 units.

 Mutual inductance.
 Series/parallel resonance.
 Step and impulse responses.
 System functions.
 Poles and zeros, convolution.
 Bode plots.
 Laplace Transform applications to circuit analysis.
-Prerequisites: EE98 with a grade of C or better, Math133A, EE101.
+Prerequisites: EE98 and Math133A, EE101 (with a grade of C or better) and satisfactory score on the Circuit Concepts and Problem Solving Placement Exam.
 3 units.